beastwick/visionable-assignment/README.md

 cp .env.example to .env

-## Update the following fields in .env:
+## Update the following fields in .env

 ```
 APP_ENV=local